Free Collaborative Webinar

 -

-[Upcoming Webinar] Cut Costs, Not Fidelity: Smarter Simulation with Repurposed Supplies
+[Webinar On-Demand] Cut Costs, Not Fidelity: Smarter Simulation with Repurposed Supplies

-Join us on November 5 at 1 PM Eastern Time for an innovative webinar with two experts from the University of Delaware, Barry Janney and James Burget.
+Join us for an innovative webinar with two experts from the University of Delaware, Barry Janney and James Burget.
 This presentation is designed for simulation educators who face the challenges of providing nursing and medical supplies while maintaining cost-effectiveness and fidelity.
 They will identify areas within a simulation program where simulation fidelity can be improved by repurposing supplies to reflect current practice.
-Don’t miss this chance to walk away with practical strategies you can apply to your own program—register now!
+Don’t miss this chance to walk away with practical strategies you can apply to your own program.
+Request access!